Tokyo, Enormous Capital of Japan

 Fuji - Hakone

-Next, lakeside Hakone.
-Here it's goregous weather and we can see the iconic perfect cone of Mount Fuji.
-We take a scarlet pirate boat across the lake to another riokhan.
+Next, back to Tokyo on the shinkansen and then lakeside Hakone.
+Here, it's gorgeous weather and we can see the iconic perfect cone of Mount Fuji.
+We take a scarlet pirate boat across lake Ashi to another riokhan.
 This one has an outdoor onsen.
-And there's a gondola lift up the side of the mountain, over the sulphurous fumaroles of classic Fuji.
-Enterprising vendors are boiling eggs in the mud.
+We sail past the Hakone Shrine, a Shinto shrine with a “Torii” gate, which is also scarlet.
+We take a gondola lift up the side of the mountain, over the boiling sulphurous fumaroles of Owakudani Valley.
+Lunch is boiled eggs, enterprising vendors are cooking in the mud.

-Back to Nagoya and then Takayama, narrow streets lined with wooden merchants’ houses and a sprinkling of tiny museums.
+Back to Nagoya and then Takayama.
+Past paddy fields and mountains with a bento box for lunch.
+The narrow streets of the Sanmachi Suji historic district are lined with wooden merchants’ houses dating to the Edo Period, and a sprinkling of tiny museums.
 Men in black singlets and patterned bandannas ferry the tourists around in rickshaws.
 It's raining again and we're drenched at the morning market.

-More sushi; I’m not bored with it yet and it’s cheap in the convenience stores AND I think I've lost weight!
+More sushi; I’m not bored with it yet and it’s cheap in the 7-11 convenience stores.
+AND I think I've lost weight!
 Finally, another onsen (no clothes and a string of thermal pools, one of which carries an electric current) with the local mafia wives and Megan.

 How to Deal with Complaints

 Lindsey maintains his complaints throughout.
-Eventually, when he is in full throttle as we are trying to traverse a busy pedestrian thoroughfare, leader Megan deals with him in very Australian fashion.
+Eventually, when he is in full throttle, as we are trying to traverse a busy pedestrian thoroughfare, leader Megan deals with him in very Australian fashion.
 “Here’s a token, go call someone who cares”.
 I bid goodbye to the group over tepanyaki, onamayaki and hot sake.
-One more day in Kyoto with Sue, my roommate and then I navigate my way back to Tokyo on my own.
+I navigate my way back to Tokyo, on my own.
 A last trip on the Shinkansen.
 Japanese signs don't seem nearly as intimidating now.

 Back in Tokyo

-Make a quick visit to the temples in Ueno Park - it’s an effective picture with the scrapers behind, followed by a very good (and very expensive) Italian meal with Richard.
+Back in the capital, a very good (and very expensive) Italian meal with Richard.
 It seems a funny way to finish a trip to Japan, but I let him choose.
 And the world is now a very different place.
 We have watched 9/11 unfold on Japanese TV.
-I feel very flat, leaving the group and setting off on my own again, unsure even whether there is a plane to catch.
+We thought it was a movie that they kept repeating at first.
+I feel very flat, leaving the group and setting off on my own again, into an uncertain world, unsure even whether there is a plane to catch.
 But Brisbane here I come.